Seattle-Aquarium/CCR_development/1-pagers/AI-ML_image_processing.md

 There appear to be some AI-powered image editing software available, such as [Aftershoot](https://aftershoot.com/edit/) or [Imagen](https://imagen-ai.com/).
 Additionally, a framework in Python could likely be established.
 There are a variety of options available, and we are unsure of which options ought to be explored in more detail or are best suited for underwater imagery.

+And please see https://github.com/Seattle-Aquarium/CCR_development/issues/29 for active discussion of various approaches / considerations re: this problem.